royaltm/node-zmq-raft/RAFT.md

 RequestEntries RPC responses are being sent in a pipeline.
 The peer will respond with up to REQUEST_ENTRIES_PIPELINES (default: 5) response messages prior to receiving the follow up client request messages.

-The client upon receiving a response with status=2 or 3 should send a follow up request message replacing previous LOG INDEX frame with the value of the LOG INDEX from the response message, retaining unique request id frame value of the previous request.
+The client upon receiving a response with status=2 or status=3 with the last snapshot chunk should send a follow up request message replacing previous LOG INDEX frame with the value of the LOG INDEX from the response message, retaining request id frame value of the previous request.

+The client upon receiving a response with status=3 and not the last snapshot chunk should send a follow up request message retaining previous LOG INDEX frame and request id frame value of the previous request.
+The client may optionally add an expected next snapshot byte offset for extra validation.

 The client upon receiving response with status=1 should end RPC with a success.

-The client upon receiving response with status=0 should follow the broker leader state procedure.
+The client upon receiving response with status=0 should follow the broken leader state procedure.

 The client may stop the peer from sending further responses (and clean up the reserved pipeline) by including 4th frame equal to 0 in the follow up request message.